 That being said, the most popular places in Lisbon and Porto are already busy.
 This is especially the case if your visit coincides with two or three big cruise ships visiting on the same day.

-Another thing that makes a city trip to Portugal more pleasant in April is that you can truly enjoy the cities.
+Another thing that makes a city trip to Portugal more pleasant in April is that you can truly enjoy the cities and the weather is great for sightseeing.
 In winter, it’s colder and it’s wet, and in summer, it’s often so hot that it’s not pleasant.
 That’s why April is the perfect month to visit Lisbon or Porto.

 Algarve in April